ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Introduction

-\textbf{Comprehensive Evaluation Metrics}: Beyond the general evaluation metrics for image generation methods, such as image quality, diversity, and general prompt adherence, we have also quantified several attributes that are particularly important in story visualization.
-These include the stylistic consistency of the entire generated sequence, the alignment of characters' actions and interactions with the given descriptions, the liveliness of the generated characters rather than simply copying and pasting reference images, and the correctness of the character sets in each generated scene.
-Our benchmark incorporates a wide range of evaluation metrics.
-Our test involves 12 automated evaluation metrics.
+\textbf{Comprehensive Evaluation Metrics}: In addition to conventional image generation metrics, such as image quality, diversity, and prompt alignment, we also quantify several attributes particularly vital to story visualization.
+These encompass stylistic consistency across the generated sequence, alignment of character actions and interactions with textual descriptions, visual novelty (beyond mere copy-pasting of references), and correctness of character sets in each scene.
+Our benchmark incorporates 12 automated evaluation metrics.
 This structured and multifaceted framework enables researchers to thoroughly identify both the strengths and weaknesses of different models, thus fostering targeted improvements.

-\textbf{Extensive Model Evaluation}: We have conducted extensive evaluation tests on over twenty methods (18 principal methods and their variants).
-We have analyzed the consistency between user studies and automated metrics, providing insights into model characteristics.
+\textbf{Extensive Model Evaluation}: We evaluate over 30 methods (including 25 base methods and their variants), analyzing the alignment between automated metrics and human evaluations to provide reliable model insights.

-We release the entire benchmark, details of the prompts used in the data construction pipeline, automatic and manual evaluation results for each model, and the code necessary to reproduce the automatic evaluation results.
-Our goal is to drive future advancements in the field of story visualization.
+We will release the complete benchmark, detailed prompts for data construction, evaluation results for each model, and code to ensure reproducibility, aiming to facilitate future advancements in story visualization.